TRIQS/dft_tools/doc/tutorials/svo_elk/srvo3.rst

 .. _SrVO3_elk:

 This example is almost identical to the :ref:`Wien2k-TRIQS SrVO3 example <SrVO3>`.
-On the example of SrVO3 we will discuss now how to set up a full working calculation using Elk, including the initialization of the :ref:`CTHYB solver <triqscthyb:welcome>`.
+On the example of SrVO3 we will discuss now how to set up a full working calculation using Elk, including the initialization of the :ref:`CTHYB solver <https://triqs.github.io/cthyb/latest>`_.
 Some additional parameter are introduced to make the calculation more efficient.
 This is a more advanced example, which is also suited for parallel execution.

 For the convenience of the user, we provide also a full python script (:download:`dft_dmft_cthyb_elk.py <dft_dmft_cthyb_elk.py>`).
 The user has to adapt it to their own needs.
 How to execute your script is described :ref:`here<runpy>`.